vinaypillai/ac-colors/README.md

 console.log(yellowNoCaps.hexString); // #f1d704
 ```
 ### Color object reactivity
-Each Color objects six [reactive color members](#object-properties),  and two reactive formatting members, `precision` and `capitalize`.
+Each Color object has six [reactive color members](#object-properties) and two reactive formatting members, `precision` and `capitalize`.
 This means that setting the value of any of the properties will automatically trigger updates of all the other values, so conversion between all the possible types is done simultaneously.
 ```javascript
 const green = new Color({"color":"#00FF00","type":"hex"});
 console.log(green.rgbString); // RGB(0, 255, 0)